Richard-Mathie/storm_swarm/README.md

 docker secret create storm_password -

-# we need zookeeper, ZOO_SERVERS env just appends to zoo.conf so we can get the auto purege in that way
+# we need zookeeper, ZOO_SERVERS env just appends to zoo.conf so we can get the auto purge to work in that way
 docker service create --name zookeeper \
   --network mynet \
   -p 2181:2181 \